arun1729/cog/README.md

 # ![ScreenShot](/cog-logo.png)
 > [cogdb.io](https://cogdb.io)

-> New release!: 3.0.0
+> New release!: 3.0.1
 >
-> - New and improved indexing and storage.
-> - Introduced caching.
+> - Ability to use lambda in graph queries.
-> - Query performance improvements.
-> - Bug fixes.
+> - Adjustable height and width for views.
-> - Note: Data stored in CogDB 2.xx is not compatible with 3.xx

 ![ScreenShot](notes/ex2.png)